cqx19981001-pixel/fix_fast_swap/README.md

 pair_coeff * * 1.0 1.0 2.5

 fix mcswap all fast/swap 1 10 12345 0.7 types 2 1 2 mu 0 2.0
+which is exactly the same as (but much faster than) the fix atom/swap command: fix mcswap all atom/swap 1 10 12345 0.7 semi-grand yes types 1 2 mu 0.0 2.0

 If an unsupported pair style is used, LAMMPS will terminate with an error message similar to: